 The natural reserves in the province of Agrigento

-The beach of the Conigli in Lampedusa is perhaps the most famous place for naturalist tourists: an uncontaminated environment punctuated by the beach of fine white sand.
+The Conigli beach in Lampedusa is perhaps the most famous place for naturalist tourists: an uncontaminated environment punctuated by the beach of fine white sand.

 Belonging to the Pelagie archipelago , its 300 hectares still offer shelter to some large birds of prey, such as peregrine falcons and queen's falcons , the shag is also an exclusive species of Lampedusa.
 On its dune sands, today the Caretta Caretta turtle finds shelter, which has chosen Lampedusa as the ideal site for laying.